Developer-Autodesk/forge.learning/docs/environment/setup/go.md

 	server.StartServer(PORT, clientID, clientSecret)
 }
 ```
 The purpose of this file is to setup Forge credentials and start the server.
 Note the import `forgesample/server`, in your case it should match your folder, as you will make use of server files from your project.
+Note also how we get the ID & Secret to setup our server, or failing if one of them is not found.

 ## server.go